Liborio Mejía

-Liborio Mejía Gutiérrez (July 28, 1792 – September 3, 1816) was a Colombian colonel and politician during the struggle for Independence from Spain, and in 1816 Liborio Mejía became president of the United Provinces of the New Granada making him the youngest person to ever hold the presidency of Colombia at the age of 24.
+Liborio Mejía Gutiérrez (July 28, 1792 – September 3, 1816) was a Colombian colonel and politician during the struggle for Independence from Spain, and in 1816, at the age of 24, Liborio Mejía became president of the United Provinces of the New Granada, making him the youngest person to ever hold the presidency of Colombia.
 He was executed three months later during the Reconquista led by the Spaniard Pablo Morillo.

 Early life

 Mejía, son of José Antonio Mejía y María Gutiérrez, was born on July 28, 1792, in Rio Negro, in the province of Antioquia, in the Viceroyalty of New Granada in what is now Colombia.
 He studied in the Colegio Mayor de San Bartolomé between 1808 and 1812 in Santafé de Bogotá.
 Upon his return to Medellín, he taught philosophy in the Colegio Provincial, in what is now the University of Antioquia.
 He studied and worked with Francisco José de Caldas on the defense plans for Antioquia from the royalist’s Reconquista.

-Since 1813 he got involved in the fight for independence, joining Antioquia's provincial army under the command of colonel José María Gutiérrez.
-In short time he was made colonel and put in charge of the garrison unit in Popayán.
+From 1813 he got involved in the fight for independence, joining Antioquia's provincial army under the command of colonel José María Gutiérrez.
+In a short time he was made colonel and put in charge of the garrison unit in Popayán.